TABLE OF CONTENTS

 notion image

-C. Social Well-being: Fostering Connection and Community
+C. Social Well-being: Building Connection and Community

 1. Croquet as a Creator of Social Interaction

 Croquet is an inherently social activity where older adults can connect, form friendships, and build support networks [5].
 Participation is proven to reduce loneliness.
-Clubs foster an inclusive environment where men and women often play together on equal terms [8].
+Clubs create an inclusive environment where men and women often play together on equal terms [8].
 The experience of new residents in Queensland's retirement communities, who find croquet a welcoming way to meet people, highlights these positive social dynamics [11].

 For many seniors, opportunities for social engagement can decrease after retirement.
 Croquet clubs act as "third places"—locations outside of home or work that are vital for community building and a sense of belonging [33].
 This community hub role can extend beyond the sport itself, creating a trusted environment where seniors can engage in other beneficial activities, such as social events or even digital literacy programs designed to bridge the technology gap.
 Supporting croquet clubs is therefore an investment in social infrastructure that combats loneliness.